 Due to these past experiences, one could say that I was not particularly looking forward to this first week in Hematology.
 However, after the week was done, I realized that it was not as bad as I initially thought it would be.
 Yes, I will be honest and say that I was still really nervous and somewhat shaky at the beginning of the week while drawing blood, but one of the things that really helped me throughout the week was how nice and understanding the patients were.
 I know this might not be a common experience for every medical laboratory student, but most of the patients that I met were more than happy to get their blood taken by a student, and many were even encouraging when I seemed nervous.
 They understood that I needed to get practice and even told me that I did a good job afterwards.
 Some patients even said that they barely felt anything, or that I was very gentle while drawing blood.
 One patient, and I am not even making this up, even gave me a candy for what he said was “a job well done”!
 Even for the patients who did flinch while I drew their blood, I tried to ease the tension by having some small talk to distract them from their apparent pain.

-While I may have had a very positive experience, I know that this is not the reality for most phlebotomists and medical laboratory technicians.
+While I may have had a very positive experience, I know that this is not the reality for most phlebotomists and medical laboratory assistants.
 I did not have the experience of drawing blood from patients who were deathly afraid of needles, or children, and I could only imagine the added anxiety a student must feel while practicing on those types of patients.
-However, we all need practice drawing blood on those types of patients as well.
 The only downfall with these patients is that whether you are gentle or not while drawing blood, their response will always be the same; that you are causing the greatest pain imaginable to them.
 It is nothing personal to the technique that you are using, and there is nothing you can do to change their belief.
 Still, one thing that can do to decrease their perception of pain is by talking to them in hopes of distracting them.

 On the other spectrum of pain are the patients that are “regulars” at the hospital, or have chronic conditions.
 For them, a simple blood draw is by far not the worst part of their day.
 These type of patients have experienced much more pain than you could ever imagine, and while a needle through their arm may cause them some discomfort, it is seen more as an inconvenience than painful to get their blood drawn so many times.